 Another photograph, shown below, was physically retouched to hide the fact that the person on the right, Nikolai Yezhov, had been associated with Stalin (Yezhov was eventually murdered by Stalin's henchmen):

-In the example above, note the use of white - a "Gaussian blur" - to retouch the edited area; the same strategy was employed to modify the image below, if only for optimal aesthetic, by eliminating the man behind the Soviet cosmonaut:
+In the example, note the use of a "Gaussian blur" to retouch the edited area, as is evidenced by the puffy white clouding.
+The Soviets used the same technique on the image below, if only for optimal aesthetic, to eliminate the man behind the Soviet cosmonaut:

-The Soviets used the same tactic to remove Grigoriy Nelyubov from photographs after the state no longer wanted to promote him:
+It was again used to remove Grigoriy Nelyubov from photographs after the Soviet elite no longer wanted to promote him:

-But the Soviet craft of photograph manipulation went well beyond making Stalin appear more powerful or erasing whoever was deemed to be problematic to the Soviet state; in 1941, following the invasion of the Soviet Union by German and Central European forces - and the anti-Soviet rebellions in the Baltic states and Ukraine - image modification tactics were employed to depict the rebels and invaders as a murderous band of bloodthirsty exterminators.
-The objective was to gain worldwide support against the rebels and invaders.
-Here are several examples, in sets which show the original above each of the manipulated copies:
+But photograph manipulation in the Soviet Union went well beyond making Stalin appear more powerful or erasing whoever was deemed to be problematic to the Soviet state; in 1941, following the invasion of the Soviet Union by German and Axis forces, image modification tactics were again employed to depict the Axis in a certain way.
+The objective was to gain worldwide support against them.
+Here are several examples, which show the original above each of the manipulated copies:

-But the Soviets were not the only ones to take advantage of the possibilities of image modification.
+As the image above might leave you wondering - no, the Soviets were not the only ones to take advantage of image modification.

 2) Buchenwald liberation photo